 Being able to adjust your speed will also help you control the amount of hook your ball produces as it makes its way down the lane.

-Learning how to hook a ball can be a challenge in itself, but the rewards are well worth it with more powerful revs and better aim into what is called the ‘pocket’.
+Learning how the bowling ball hooks can be a challenge in itself, but the rewards are well worth it with more powerful revs and better aim into what is called the ‘pocket’ when you learn how to actually hook it.

 By adjusting your speed you can also work to adjust your hook to a variety of pin formations, helping with aim and power.

-There is such a thing as too much power in the sport of bowling and knowing when to ramp up or dial back your speed will help you adjust the power behind your throws.
+There is such a thing as too much power in the sport of bowling and knowing your average speed, when more ball speed is needed, or when to dial back your speed will help you adjust the power behind your throws.

 For instance, it’s your first throw, all ten pins are placed and ready to be decimated by your ball.
 Your throw a fast, powerful hook but due to the speed lose a bit of your control and are faced with the dreaded split.